vinitkumar/vinitkumar/README.md

 - [A Somewhat Sane Guide for Software Development](https://vinitkumar.me/development-practises/)
 - [An Incomplete list of programming heroes I admire](https://vinitkumar.me/programming-heroes/)
 - [Coding priciples every engineer should know](https://vinitkumar.me/2019-04-08-cross-post-coding-principles-every-engineer-should-know/)

+#### Open Source

+I maintain some OSS software.
+I generally will add contributors to repos once they have shown a pattern of useful contributions, be it responding to issues or sending PRs.
+Please get in touch with me if you are interested via email.